Tom Cruise defends role as "Jack Reacher"

 Cruise told Reuters Television at the world premiere in London on Monday of "Jack Reacher" that he would not have taken the part if British thriller writer Child had been unhappy.

-Child's version of Reacher - a military sniper - is 6 foot 5 inches tall and weighs over 200 pounds (91 kilograms).
-Cruise, 50, is just 5 foot 7 inchestall according to the Internet Movie Database, and has a trim physique.
+Child's version of Reacher - a military sniper - is 6 foot 5 inches (nearly 2 meters) tall and weighs over 200 pounds (91 kilograms).
+Cruise, 50, is just 5 foot 7 inches (1.
+7 meters)tall according to the Internet Movie Database, and has a trim physique.

 "You know, he (Child) created the character, I had my own opinion that I didn't say to Lee and then he came back and pretty much reflected what I had felt about it.
 But had he said 'look I'd rather not', I would not have played the character," Cruise said.